gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v3.4.8.0 2013/07/17 Added unit tests for the size of both the Fp32 and Fp64 objects. v3.4.7.0 2013/07/17 Added speed tests for both 32-bit and 64-bit fixed-point basic mathematics. v3.4.6.0 2013/07/17 Got rid of 'Comparison Between Signed And Unsigned Integer Expressions' compiler warning.
+v4.0.0.0 2013/07/19 Added benchmarking program to test the performance (both size and speed) of the fixed point library. v3.4.8.0 2013/07/17 Added unit tests for the size of both the Fp32 and Fp64 objects. v3.4.7.0 2013/07/17 Added speed tests for both 32-bit and 64-bit fixed-point basic mathematics. v3.4.6.0 2013/07/17 Got rid of 'Comparison Between Signed And Unsigned Integer Expressions' compiler warning.